Do you feel like you’re gaining weight no matter how much you exercise or how little you eat?

 If anything this will cause you to hold onto the weight or – eeek – gain more!

-1. Too Much Stress
+1. Too much stress

-2. Not Enough Sleep
+2. Not enough sleep

-4. Sugar & Refined Carbohydrate Overload
+4. Sugar & refined carbohydrate overload

 In a nutshell: Insulin resistance equals fat storage.
 It’s a rollercoaster.
 The more insulin we produce, the more fat we store.
 The more fat we store, the more we crave carbs and sugar.
 The more carbs and sugar we eat, the more insulin we produce.

-5. Not Enough Fat & Protein
+5. Not enough fat & protein

-Women used to avoid fat like the plague and some still do but GOOD fat is essential for a healthy weight, satiety, and – as an aside – our skin loves it too.
+Women used to avoid fat like the plague and some still do!
+But GOOD fat is essential for a healthy weight, satiety, and – as an aside – our skin loves it too.
 Fat is key to making our hormones, helping our body absorb nutrients and healthy brain function.
 Good fats include nuts, seeds, avocado, coconut/olive oils, and oily fish like salmon and tuna.
 As a rule, if you’re not eating enough fat you’re usually compensating with sugar.
 In fact, that’s how much of the ‘low-fat’ industry works.
 They remove the fat but add sugar (see above) so go for full fat every time.

-6. Failing At Fibre
+6. Failing at fibre

-7. Food Intolerances
+7. Food intolerances

-8. Thyroid Issues
+8. Thyroid issues

 Tip: The thyroid loves zinc (pumpkin seeds), iodine (seaweed foods like kombu and kelp) and selenium (brazil nuts).

-9. Digestive Disorders
+9. Digestive disorders

 You can’t go far these days without hearing about the gut (aka digestion).
 This is because it’s incredibly important.
-Indeed, 90% of our immunity lies in our gut and a healthy balanced gut flora or microbiota (bacteria, fungi, viruses) equates to efficient weight management as well as optimal health.
+Indeed, 90% of our immunity lies in our gut.
+And a healthy balanced gut flora or microbiota (bacteria, fungi, viruses) equates to efficient weight management as well as optimal health.

 Our gut is host to millions of flora – both good and bad.
 In fact, we have far more bacteria in our gut than we do cells in our body.
 As a rule, all of them co-exist harmoniously.
 However, if we allow them to get off-kilter by not eating well, taking too many medications, and/or being over-stressed (see number 1) it can lead to cravings (see number 4) and an imbalance of good guys and bad guys.
 This can lead to weight gain and a host of other conditions.

 Keeping hydrated with plain water will be your best friend if you’re trying to maintain your weight.

-Read about water and weight loss and get some great water recipes here.
+You can read about water and weight loss and get some great water recipes here.